c3lang/c3-web/src/content/docs/references/docs/types.md

 ## Optional Type

 An [Optional type](../optionals/) is created by taking a type and appending `!`.
-An Optional type behaves like a tagged union containing either the result or an Excuse of type [fault](#optional-excuses-are-of-type-fault).
+An Optional type behaves like a tagged union, containing either the result or an Excuse of type [fault](#optional-excuses-are-of-type-fault).

 ```c3